BEST THINGS TO SEE IN AGAETE? WHERE TO STAY IN AGAETE? IS AGAETE WORTH A VISIT IN GRAN CANARIA?

 Agaete is a beautiful town in Gran Canaria located on the northwest of the island along the coast.
 Originally we did not have Agaete in our itinerary of things to do in Gran Canaria.
-However, as we were heading to the Tenerife, Agaete is where to embark the ferry.
+However, as we were heading to Tenerife, Agaete is where to embark on the ferry.

-READ: 20 AWESOME THINGS TO VISIT IN GRAN CANARIA
+COMPLETE GUIDE TO AGAETE IN GRAN CANARIA

 1. “Dedo de Dios” (the finger of God)

-On the side of the cliffs, where the rocks of Faneque and Tirma plunge steeply into the ocean, used to rise the “Dedo de Dios” (the finger of God): an impressive volcanic needle detached from the rocky platform of the island.
+On the side of the cliffs, where the rocks of Faneque and Tirma plunge steeply into the ocean, rise the “Dedo de Dios” (the finger of God): an impressive volcanic needle detached from the rocky platform of the island.
 Agaete was very well known for the Dedo de Dios.
 It was even the symbol of the town.

 Unfortunately, the rocks broke in 2015 during a big storm.
 Today it is not possible to see it anymore.
 Sadly…